September 4, 2019

 The main object to visit for my Chinese companions was a quarter that had been restored in its original state, catering to tourists.
 It is a very touristy, but they local authorities have done a good job.
 Several of the shops are have better quality local produce.

 An interesting shop was selling ‘Turkish’ ice cream.
 There was no indication of a brand, but it makes good marketing sense to sell Turkish ice cream in a Muslim region, rather than Häagendasz.

 We had lunch in one of the restaurant in that quarter and then moved on to leave sufficient time to see the main object of that day.

 Labrang: monks with computers and microphones

 At first, there was some confusion at the gate.
 Apparently, guests were let in in batches, so you could walk around the compound with a guide.
 It was not a pleasant wait, as the sun was quite toxic.
 It was a typical highland day: the wind was cool due to the high elevation, but the sun was extremely strong.
-A hat is necessary, even for those who are not used to wearing one.
+A hat is necessary, although the sun didn’t seem to bother the monks with their shaven heads.

 Some wisdom from the Lama